Veikko Lavi

-Toivo Veikko Vepa Lavi (23 April 1912, in Kotka – 22 May 1996, in Hamina) was a Finnish singer, songwriter and author.
+Toivo Veikko Vepa Lavi (23 April 1912 – 22 May 1996) was a Finnish singer, songwriter and author, born in Kotka.
 Lavi made his first album in the early 1950s and became popular again in the late 1960s.
 His best known hit was perhaps Jokainen ihminen on laulun arvoinen (1976).
-Lavi was a prolific songwriter, renowned performer and socially active until his death.
+Lavi was a prolific songwriter, renowned performer and socially active until his death, in Hamina.